-Anesthetic vaporizers are an essential piece of the anesthesia equipment.
+Anesthetic vaporizers are an essential piece of anesthesia equipment.
 This activity reviews the modern anesthetic vaporizer classification, the physics principles behind their functioning, and possible hazards that could be present at the time of using an anesthetic vaporizer.
 It also highlights the role of the interprofessional team in managing the technical complications related to the use of anesthetic vaporizers in patients undergoing general anesthesia.

 Identify the indications and contraindications for the use of anesthesia vaporizers.